neofluar/kaggle/notes.rst

 1. Separate the predictors and the labels.
 2. Deal with missing values:

-  - Get rid of the corresponding samples
+  2.1.
+Get rid of the corresponding samples
-  - Get rid of the whole attribute
+  2.2.
+Get rid of the whole attribute
-  - Set the values to some value (zero, mean, median, etc.)
+  2.3.
+Set the values to some value (zero, mean, median, etc.)

-3. Encode categorical attributes.
-Bear in mind that ML algorithms will assume that 2 nearby values are more similar than 2        distant values for ordered categories such as bad-average-good-excellent.
-But it can be not your case, then use one-hot        encoding.
+3. Encode categorical attributes using ordinal numbers.
+Bear in mind that ML algorithms will assume that 2 nearby values are      more similar than 2 distant values.
+That is good for ordered categories, but it can be not your case, then use *one-hot        encoding*.
+If a categorical attribute has a large number of possible categories, then one-hot encoding will result in a        large number of input features.
+This may slow down training and degrade performance.
+If this happens, you may want to          replace the categorical input with useful numeric features related to the categories.
+Alternatively, you could replace each    category with a learnable, low-dimensional vector called an *embedding*.
+4. Scale input features:

+  4.1. *Min-max scaling* (aka *normalization*) is the simplest: values are shifted and rescaled so they end up ranging from 0          to 1.
+We do this by subtracting the min value and dividing by the max minus the min.
+  4.2. *Standardization*: subtract the mean and divide by standard deviation.
+Unlike min-max scaling, standardization does not        bound values to a specific range.
+However, standardization is much less affected by outliers.
+5. Create a custom transformer to automate both transformation of numerical and categorical attributes.